QubesOS/qubes-core-admin-client/doc/manpages/qvm-device.rst

 .. option:: --option, -o

    Specify device-class specific option, use `name=value` format.
 You can specify this option multiple times.
+See below for options specific to different device classes.

 .. option:: --persistent, -p